Tawau: Ethnicities

 Among Malaysian citizens, Bumiputras represent a significant portion, including Bugis, Bajau, Banjar, Javanese, Suluk, Tidung, Bulungan, alongside smaller communities of Kadazan-Dusun, Murut, Lun Bawang/Lundayeh, Bruneian Malays, Cocos Malays, Kedayan, Peninsula Malays, Indians, Iban and other smaller Bumiputera groups.
 The Bugis community formed as the largest ethnolinguistic group in Tawau.

 In Tawau, the Malaysian Chinese community shares a historical narrative akin to their counterparts in other regions of Sabah.
-These are predominantly Hakkas, and their migration traces back to the British colonial era.
-Settling originally in agricultural zones around Apas Road, they have since become a prominent fixture in the town's fabric.
+These are predominantly Hakkas, and their migration traces back to the British colonial era, settling originally in agricultural zones around Apas Road.
 Notably, intermarriages between Chinese and Kadazan-Dusun Muruts have fostered a distinctive Sino-Native community.
 Additionally, marriages between Chinese individuals and Torajans from Indonesia, as well as Filipinos, are prevalent.
-Beyond the Sabahan Chinese, Tawau also attracts Chinese immigrants from Peninsula Malaysia, Sarawak, Indonesia and the Philippines into its fold, contributing to its vibrant multicultural landscape.
+Beyond the Sabahan Chinese, Tawau also attracts Chinese immigrants from Peninsula Malaysia, Sarawak, Indonesia and the Philippines.

 Religion

 Religiously, most Bumiputera populations in Tawau are Muslims, with exceptions among the Kadazan-Dusuns, Lundayeh, and Muruts who mainly practice Christianity.
 Malaysian Chinese are predominantly Buddhists, with some practising Taoism or Christianity.
 Other religious groups, including Hindus, Sikhs, Animists, and secularists, also coexist within the town.

 The majority of non-citizen inhabitants in Tawau adhere to Islam, with a significant minority belonging to the Christian faith.
 Among the Christian community, a sizeable proportion originates from Indonesia, mainly comprising ethnic Toraja, Florenese, Timorese, Chinese Indonesians, Dayaks Indonesian, and Filipinos of Visayan and Zamboangueño descent.

 Al-Kauthar Mosque, the largest mosque in Sabah.